Adra, Purulia

 Adra is a town and a railway colony situated in the Raghunathpur subdivision of Purulia district in the Indian state of West Bengal.
 It was well known for its Anglo-Indian population.
 It is also an important town of north east Purulia.
-Adra is also known as a railway divisional headquarter of South Eastern Railways.
+Adra is also a well known railway divisional headquarter of South Eastern Railways.

 Geography

 Location

 The major sub-divisions of Adra are Agradoot, Subhasnagar, Beniasole, Sixty Four Unit, Palashkola, Kantaranguni, Jhariadih, Panchudanga, Mission para, Laldanga, Daulatpur, Arabinda Pally and SER colonies (North and South).